antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

 that this should be included in the eurostat package, rather a constructive discussion should start with Eurostat.

+The following function requires to bring the Eurostat regional data into a tidy form.
+The data that you get with `eurostat::get_eurostat(id = 'demo_r_d3area')` is a quasi-long-form data.
+It is not fully tidy wide, and not fully tidy long.

+What I do is that I keep `geo`, `time`, `values`, add a `description`, create and ISO-conform `country_code` and `country` column, and in the case of annual data for ease of use, I take the year part out of the `time` variable to `years`.

+Furthermore, whatever variables are left, for example, `unit`, `landuse`, `cofog`, `indic_is`, `ind_type`, etc, are united into a single, unique column name, which I call `indicator`.
+So, if you want to run my code without modifications, do that, but of course, you can use your own column structures.

+The idea of course is to end up with a table where each unique `unit` and `unit` and`unit` have one and only one `value`.
+This is absolutely necessary to clean up the data, and later to join the data with maps or other data.

     require(tidyverse)
     #You need the metadata information from the first chunk if you run this,
     #i.e. you must read the Excel correspondence tables and tidy them up.